AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##LowestLowPrice()
 ### Description
-LowestLowPrice outputs the value of the lowest low within a specified number of periods.
+LowestLowPrice delivers the value of the lowest low within a predefined number of periods.

-In contrast to LowestBar(), this indicator can be displayed within the chart.
+Unlike the LowestBar(), this indicator can be viewed within the chart.

 See [*HighestHighPrice()*], [*HighestHighIndex()*], *[LowestLowIndex]()*, *HighestBar()*, *LowestBar()*.